IrtizaZaidi356/CODSOFT/README.md

     class, fare, cabin, and whether or not they survived.

 ---

-Welcome to the Titanic Survival Prediction Project Presentation.
-This project utilizes machine learning to forecast passenger survival aboard the Titanic.
-With a dataset encompassing critical passenger details, we embark on a journey to explore, analyze, and predict survival outcomes, demonstrating the power of data science and predictive modeling in a real-world scenario.

 ### Introduction:
 Our Titanic Survival Prediction project employs machine learning to predict passenger survival on the Titanic.
 This beginner-level project utilizes the Titanic dataset, encompassing details such as age, gender, ticket class, fare, cabin, and survival status.